1 Order and energy

 A poem that could change the world would have to be doggerel.

 The sterile sympathies of art don’t move us to share the sorrows of live men and women.
 I gorge myself on pity in literature, as I’d choke on it in life.
 Have we learnt to pity by simulating bad art?
 Or have bad artists grown maudlin by mimicking us?
-We assume that we feel for characters in books because they seem real, but it may be that we feel for people in life because we’ve got used to viewing them as if they were characters in books.
+We assume that we feel for characters in books because they seem real.
+But it may be that we feel for people in life because we look on them as if they were characters in books.
 We are vigilant to see justice done at every turn, save where it might do some real good.
 History or fiction lack the power to make you care for what lies outside them.
 They may sway you to feel for others, but only for the others of history or of fiction.

 We feel a pathos for great characters, not because they are like people in life, but because we know that life would have no place for such as they.
 They belong to an eternal country.

-What we learn by reading fiction is not to pity the afflicted but to feel that we must be as grand and as significant as its heroes and that others are as unreal and as marginal as the bit parts.
+By reading fiction we don’t learn to pity the afflicted.
+We learn to feel that we must be as grand and as significant as its heroes, and that others are as unreal and as marginal as the bit parts.